YuriMakaruk/redocly/onboarding.md

 ### Option 2: Replace API Endpoints

-If you selected **API Integration**, ChaChing will explain how to replace your Stripe API calls with ChaChing API calls.
+If you selected **API Integration**, ChaChing will guide you through updating your Stripe API calls with ChaChing API calls.

 You’ll find:

-- A link to the API documentation
+- A link to the API documentation.

-- A mapping overview showing that ChaChing uses a Stripe-compatible format
+  Use the provided link to access ChaChing’s API documentation.
+- Replace Stripe API calls

+  Update your application to replace all existing Stripe Billing and Invoicing endpoints with the corresponding ChaChing API endpoints.
+  ChaChing mimics Stripe’s API structure to accept similar parameters and return compatible responses.

 - A confirmation step to proceed once you’ve updated your integration

 Click **Continue** to proceed.

+**Important Notes**
+* ChaChing does not currently provide a visual endpoint-by-endpoint mapping.
+* API compatibility is designed to minimize changes, but testing is required before going live.
+* This option is intended for teams with existing custom Stripe integrations.

 ## Step 4: Stripe Migration